Minimax Estimation of Distances on a Surface and Minimax Manifold Learning in the Isometric-to-Convex Setting: Meshes

 \subsubsection{Shortest paths}

+We now turn to evaluating the accuracy of the proposed method for estimating the pairwise distances on a surface.
+As benchmark, we use Isomap~\cite{tenenbaum2000global}.
+Isomap estimates pairwise distances on the underlying surface by forming a neighborhood graph and then computing the shortest-path distances using Djikstra's algorithm.\footnote{The igraph package was used to compute shortest paths on graphs~\cite{igraphpackage}.} The accuracy of this estimation depends crucially on the connectivity radius $r>0$ which defines the neighborhood graph.
+As there is no standard data-driven way to choose this connectivity radius, in our experiment, we look at various choices in a reasonable range.

-The shortest distance on a weighted graph can be computed using Djikstra's algorithm and is used as a benchmark.
-Since the accuracy of the algorithm depends crucially on the connectivity radius, we compute the distance approximations using a variety of reasonable radii.
-The igraph package was used to compute shortest paths on graphs~\cite{igraphpackage}.
-On the other hand, after meshing which may require some tuning to achieve a reasonable surface, constructing exact shortest paths on the mesh is parameter-free.
-The downside is that the time cost of producing the shortest paths on the mesh may be prohibitively long for fine (i.e., large) meshes.
-The Triangulated Surface Mesh Shortest Paths module of the Computational Geometric Algorithms Library (CGAL), which implements a variation of the Chen--Han algorithm, is used to construct the shortest paths on the mesh~\cite{cgal:sp,Xin2009,Chen1990}.
+On the other hand, after meshing --- which, it is true, may require some tuning to achieve a reasonable reconstruction --- computing distances on the mesh does not require further tuning.
+In our experiments, we used the the `triangulated surface mesh shortest paths' module of the {\em Computational Geometric Algorithms Library (CGAL)}, which implements a variation of the Chen--Han algorithm~\cite{cgal:sp,Xin2009,Chen1990}.